Nokse22/high-tide/CONTRIBUTING.md

 Translations are managed through the `gettext` library.
 The files that are used for translation are located in `/po`.

-There exists tools, such as [PoEdit](https://poedit.net/) that allow you to update translation strings in a more intuitive way.
+Translation tools such as [PoEdit](https://poedit.net/) exist, that allow you to update translation strings in a more intuitive way.

 ### Updating the .pot file
 <!-- TODO: Make a github action that does this automatically -->